-Here at Which? we always recommend you switch to the cheapest provider where possible, but with mobile phone contracts our advice is to proceed with caution if you want to cancel your contract early.
+Here at Which? we always recommend you switch to the cheapest provider where possible, but with mobile phone contracts our advice is to proceed with caution if you want to cancel or buyout your contract early.

 Before you sign up with a new mobile service provider, check carefully whether you have the right to cancel your contract and if so, at what stage.

 According to Ofcom rules firms must have ‘swift and hassle-free’ processes if you complain about poor service and make it easier for you to switch.

 Mobile contract price hike?

 If your mobile phone provider makes increases to your fixed monthly price by more than the Retail Price Index (RPI), you should be able to exit the contract if you’re still within your minimum term without incurring a penalty fee.
 Use our guide to your rights to cancel if the cost of your mobile phone contract has gone up.